GioF71/tidal-connect/README.md

 RESTART_ON_FAIL|Enables auto restart (see issue [#16](https://github.com/GioF71/tidal-connect/issues/16)), defaults to `1` (which means restart is enabled).
 RESTART_WAIT_SEC|Wait time in seconds before trying restart (see RESTART_ON_FAIL), defaults to 30.
 DNS_SERVER_LIST|The DNS serves to be used, defaults to `8.8.8.8 8.8.4.4` (Google's DNS servers).
+UPGRADE_PACKAGES|Upgrade certain packages on first container startup, set to 'YES' to enable; see [#21](https://github.com/GioF71/tidal-connect/issues/21) for details

 Please not that if both CARD_NAME and CARD_INDEX are specified, only CARD_NAME will be considered.
 Also, if both CARD_NAME and CARD_INDEX are not specified, `sysdefault` (the system default audio device) will be used.